 Degree Type | PG Diploma |

-Degree Duration | 1-year |
+PGD in Regulatory Affairs Degree Duration | 1-year |

-Eligibility Criteria | |
+PGD in Regulatory Affairs Eligibility Criteria | |

-Admission process | Merit-based |
+PGD in Regulatory Affairs Admission Process | Merit-based |

-Average Fees | Rs.
-50,000- Rs.
-2 Lakhs. |
+PGD in Regulatory Affairs Average Fees | Rs.
+26,000- Rs.
+1.50 Lakhs |

-Average Salary | Rs.
+PGD in Regulatory Affairs Average Salary | Rs.
 5.5 LPA |

-Job profiles | Production Chemist, Pharmacoeconomic Specialist, Regulatory Affairs Officer, Clinical Research Scientist |
+PGD in Regulatory Affairs Job Profiles | Production Chemist, Regulatory Affairs Officer, Clinical Research Scientist, Compliance Officer, Quality Assurance Executive |

-Top recruiters | Cognizant, Covance, Lupin, Amplo, Genpact, VyasLife |
+PGD in Regulatory Affairs Top Recruiters | Cognizant, Covance, Lupin, Amplo, Genpact, VyasLife |

-The candidate must have graduated with a B.Pharm, B.Sc Botany, B.Sc Biochemistry, B.Sc Zoology, B.Sc Chemistry, Bsc Life Sciences, B.Sc Biotechnology, B.Sc Microbiology or equivalent from a recognised institution.
+Educational Qualifications | Bachelor’s degree in B.Pharm, B.Sc (Botany, Biochemistry, Zoology, Chemistry, Life Sciences, Biotechnology, Microbiology), or equivalent from a recognised university |

 The candidate's merit is the only consideration in the admissions process.
 To get admitted to the institution of their choice, applicants must follow the general process of admission stated below:

 There are no known entrance exams for PGD Regulatory Affairs in India.
-Admission to this course is purely based on the merit scores in the majority of colleges.
+Admission to this course is purely based on merit scores in the majority of colleges.
 However, candidates must check the admission criteria of any particular institute beforehand.

 Admission into PGD Regulatory Affairs is granted to students who satisfy the merit cutoff percentage, ranks, or scores of colleges.
-These cutoff scores may vary by the institute based on their criteria for admission.
+These cutoff scores may vary by the institute based on its criteria for admission.
 A candidate must clear the cutoff of their desired college to get admission there.

-1st Semester | 2nd Semester |
+Semester 1 | Semester 2 |

 ---|---|

-Basic ICH Requirement | Regulatory Filing systems in US |
+Basic ICH Requirement | Regulatory Filing Systems in the US |

 Regulatory Filing systems for Active Pharmaceutical Ingredients in different countries | Registration procedures in various countries |

-Regulatory Filing systems in Europe | Pharmacovigilance in EU/US |
+Regulatory Filing Systems in Europe | Pharmacovigilance in EU/US |

 - | Audit Checklist |

 The average cost of a postgraduate diploma in regulatory affairs varies based on the institute, the location, and other factors.
 Some prestigious institutes may have higher fees, while others may be more affordable.
 The average fee for the course would be Rs.
-50,000- Rs.
-2 Lakhs.
+26,000- Rs.
+1.50 Lakhs.

 PGD Regulatory Affairs provides a bright future for those looking to progress in fields like biotechnology, healthcare, medical devices, and pharmaceuticals.
 Regulatory affairs specialists are essential in guaranteeing adherence to rules, expediting product authorisation, and negotiating the intricate regulatory terrain.
 The need for qualified experts in this industry is rising as regulatory compliance and quality assurance become more and more important.